 A child who is fascinated by medieval life might be encouraged to understand math concepts by building a fort, using math activities such as measuring, estimating, scaling, planning.
 He or she will be able to develop literacy skills by reading books about knights, castles, armor, or acting out fairy tales.
 That interest can be furthered by the study of history and the stories of various wars, or social studies by exploring the chivalric code, and ethics of a particular culture.
 Museum visits can further an interest in costumes, armor or weapons, and this can lead into science and the study of minerals, how minerals were mined, smelted, processed, or the science behind moats, drawbridges, portcullis, or spiral staircases.
 Children can also explore geography by studying the locations of castles on high elevations with particular topographical requirements.

 Helping children to develop emotional literacy, and create a healthy model of community, which they can bring to their lives and to the world.
-This is done during the school day with dedicated periods of time for discussions and workshops on social and emotional issues.
+This is done during the school day with dedicated periods of time for sharing feelings and discussions on social and emotional issues.
 It is also done as an integrated part of the daily routine through discussions or activities.

 Discussion meetings: We have regular discussions of issues which present themselves in any group of children, such as Exclusion, Jealousy, Frustration, Possessiveness, or Anger.
 These meetings help children to move away from ‘acting out’ feelings, and to encourage real listening.
 Our discussions build group empathy, and prevent bullying.
 We do not encourage suppression or deflection of feelings, but take the time to air problems empathically and constructively.
 There are no forced apologies or quick fixes, as children need the time to work through important issues at this formative stage of their lives.

-Discussing films: Children will be encouraged to observe how a director manipulates an audience through various techniques.
+Discussing films: Children are encouraged to observe how a director manipulates an audience through various techniques.
 Children will ask themselves: How did I get to feel afraid here?
 Why did I feel angry, how did the director achieve that?

-Supporting interpersonal discussions: Children will be encouraged to come up with their own issues to discuss, and will learn to conduct these discussions among themselves and present conclusions in a convincing way.
+Supporting interpersonal discussions: Children are encouraged to come up with their own issues to discuss, and learn to conduct these discussions among themselves and present conclusions in a convincing way.